 A guide to international divorce or dissolution

-If you have a connection to a different part of the UK to where you currently live, or to another country outside of the UK, you may be able to start your divorce or dissolution proceedings there.
+If you have a connection to a different part of the UK to where you currently live, or to another country outside of the UK, you might be able to start your divorce or dissolution proceedings there.
 Where you start proceedings could affect how your finances are divided.

 - Understanding the basics of international divorce or dissolution